Laranjal do Jari

-Laranjal do Jari (/pt-BR/; 'Jari Orangery') is a municipality located in the west of the state of Amapá in Brazil.
+Laranjal do Jari (/pt-BR/; 'Jari Orangery') is a municipality located in the west of the state of Amapá, Brazil.
 It is the only municipality in the west boundaries of Amapá, except for a small part of Vitória do Jari.
 Its population is 35,114 and its area is 30,783 km^{2}, which makes it the largest municipality of Amapá.

 History

 The land was originally inhabited by Amerindians.
 Later businessmen set up rubber plantations.
 The largest plantation was owned by José Júlio de Andrade who owned 35000 km2 of land which made him the biggest landowner at the time.
 In 1948, his tenants revolted and he was forced to sell the land to Portuguese businessmen who sold it to Daniel K. Ludwig, an American billionaire, in 1964.